Directed by André De Toth [Other horror films: Terror Night (1989)]

-One of the earliest 3D horror films, House of Wax (a remake of Mystery of the Wax Museum from 1933) is well-made and quite memorable.
+One of the earliest 3D horror films, House of Wax (a remake of Mystery of the Wax Museum) is well-made and quite memorable.
 The 3D is a bit showy at times (that yo-yo scene was clearly there only because of the 3D aspect), but the story here is solid, and of course, an early horror appearance of the legend that is Vincent Price.

 Oh, it’s also in color, which is a nice change of pace, especially for a 1950’s American flick.